 7. Bayside & Bayfront Park

-Once the Heat game finishes, or even before it starts, cross over to Bayside to grab a bite to eat on Biscayne Bay, walk around and maybe shop a little, get henna tattoos and take pictures with parrots.
+Once the Heat game finishes, or even before it starts, cross over to Bayside to grab a bite to eat on Biscayne Bay, walk around and find tons of fun things to do.
+Maybe shop a little, get henna tattoo, or even take pictures with parrots.
 Out of Bayside, you can rent boats or take a tour of all the stars’ homes in the area.
 Bayfront Park houses outdoor music festivals like Ultra and Rolling Loud.
 When the festivals don’t take over, the greenery on the water makes for a nice place to chill with some friends, maybe even picnic.
 While your older friends hit up some of the bars, you can people watch, listen to live music or shop.

 8. Pérez Art Museum Miami